Sharing Is Caring! Share this awesome content with your friends now.

 Because of its location and climate, it hosts a variety of lush vegetation and flowering plants, some of which may not be found any where else in the world!
 The higher sloops are reserved as a forest, and the lower sloops are cultivated.

 It hosts a variety of lush vegetation and flowering plants, some of which are found only here!
 The most interesting though, is perhaps the Jamaican bamboo, Chusquea abietifolia, which flowers only once every 33 years.
-The next flowering is expected to take place in 2017!

 The traditional Blue Mountain trek is the 7 mile hikes to the peak with an increase in altitude of 3000 ft.
 Jamaicans prefer to reach the peak at sunrise so the 3-4 hour hike is usually undertaken in darkness.
 The dawn is especially beautiful and on clear mornings, unrestrained view captures both the north and south coasts.
 On leaving the cleared mountaintop, the return trip reveals the botanical richness of the mountain.